maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/index.md

 ## Parent token

-Token on ethereum can be initiated by providing second parameter value as `true`.
+Token on ethereum can be initiated by providing the second parameter value as `true`.

 ```
 const parentERC20Token = posClient.erc20(<parent token address>, true);